ivangfr/springboot-activemq-rabbitmq-delayed-messages/README.md

 ## Initialize Environment

-Open a terminal and inside `springboot-activemq-scheduler-load-testing` root folder run
+Open a terminal and inside `springboot-activemq-rabbitmq-delayed-messages` root folder run
 ```
 ./init-environment.sh
 ```

 ## Running application with Maven

-- In a terminal, make sure you are inside `springboot-activemq-scheduler-load-testing` folder
+- In a terminal, make sure you are inside `springboot-activemq-rabbitmq-delayed-messages` folder
 - Run the following command
   ```
   ./mvnw clean spring-boot:run --projects delayed-message-producer-consumer